dadrian/tldr.fail/index.md

 connection to your server from Chrome.
 If the connection fails with ERR_CONNECTION_RESET or similar, the server is buggy.

+## Does this bug apply to QUIC?

+The QUIC _protocol_ explicitly does not assume a single-packet ClientHello.
+While it is technically possible to have this bug, it's much less likely due to the nature of UDP.
+Also:
+* QUIC is much newer so there's less long of a tail of buggy endpoints and middleware to worry about
+* QUIC is typically deployed with a TCP fallback/race, so intolerance would look like a TCP fallback and be "fine"

 ## How do I patch the bug if I'm an implementor?

 TLS messages contain a two-byte record length field at byte index 3.
 When